jandersonmartins/markdown-cv/source/cv-en.md

 ### Employment

+- Oct/2020 - now: Full Stack Developer, WisePay - Remote

-- set/2019 - now: Full Stack Developer, EduSynch | Levely - Remote
+- Sept/2019 - Oct/2020: Full Stack Developer, EduSynch | Levely - Remote

-> Rewrite a legacy Rails front-end to a new stack using React and some libraries like Storybook to build UI components isolated, Jest to write unit and integration tests, and Cypress to End to End tests.
+> My front-end responsibilities were around maintaining a single page application built with Angular.js (1.x) and also rewritten a legacy Rails front-end to a new stack using React and some libraries like styled-components to apply css-in-js, Storybook, Jest to write unit and integration tests, and Cypress to End to End tests.

-> Maintain a front-end (angular.js 1.x) app.

-> Work on a Ruby on Rails and Node.js back-ends.
+> My back-end responsibilities were maintaining a Ruby on Rails back-end.
+I was also responsible for building and maintain a Node.js HTTP/WebSocket back-end.

+- Sept/2019 - Aug/2020: Part Time Back End Developer, Yooh

+> Worked on different sites and web apps with Ruby on Rails like e-commerce, CMS, EAD platform, institutional sites...

-- set/2018 - set/2019: Full Stack Developer, Locadados Data Solutions - Maceió/AL
+- Sept/2018 - Sept/2019: Full Stack Developer, Locadados Data Solutions - Maceió/AL

 > Back to Locadados, my work involved maintain and add new features to different web applications, back-end services and also android mobile apps using Appcelerator Titanium and React Native.